UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 - "Write a commit message that accurately describes your changes."
 ---

 First let's make sure we're still in the right directory.
+The first type of shell script we are using is called user input.
-We still need a subdirectory, `user-input`, inside of `shell-scripts`.
+So, we still need a subdirectory, `user-input`, inside of `shell-scripts`.
 Confirm you have `~/Desktop/shell-scripts/user-input` and that it's your working directory.
 If you are not inside `~/Desktop/shell-scripts/user-input`, recall how to move to through directories and how to make a subdirectory.